theoladune/AIVC-Seminar/text/script.md

 ---

-Finally, bothlatent variables are combined through the synthesis transform to obtain the final motion information.
+Finally, both latent variables are combined through the synthesis transform to obtain the final motion information.

 ---